 back to the top

 Occupational Safety and Health Administration (OSHA) established a reporting process for each employer to collect the injury/illness data and share it with workers.
-Each injury or illness is assessed and documented in these ways:
+Each injury or illness is assessed and documented in the following ways:

 Does the incident require submission to the Department of Labor for Workers Compensation?
 This is true if the worker cannot do their regular job for any period of time, or if the injury requires medical treatment beyond what OMS provides.
-In these cases OMS submits the proper forms on behalf of the worker and the supervisor.
+In this case OMS submits the proper forms on behalf of the worker and the supervisor.

-To maintain the right to receive compensation for a work-related injury or illness it is essential that you report the injury/illness to OMS promptly, to complete the employee portions of the report and for your supervisor to complete their portions of the report and send it back to OMS within a few days.
-If the incident happens on the main campus, you should report to
+To maintain the right to receive compensation for a work-related injury or illness, it is essential that you report the injury/illness to OMS promptly, to complete the employee portions of the report and for your supervisor to complete their portions of the report and send it back to OMS within a few days.
+If the incident happens on the NIH Main Campus, you should report to

 Each year from February 1 to April 30 each employer has to share certain injury/illness information with employees.
 At the NIH, the data is posted on our website categorized by work location, as required by OSHA.